DATES: May 25-28, 2018

 On Memorial Day, we have a brief service to honor those who have given their lives in service to our country and those who have previously or are currently serving in the military.
 At the end of this time, if any families have donated a tree in honor of a loved one, we take time to plant that tree.
 If you are interested in having a tree planted in memory of a loved one, please contact Jeremiah before the weekend for more details.

 Housing is dormitory and cabin style.
-You will be notified of your housing upon arrival.
 If you choose to camp in your own RV or tent, please specify those details in your registration.
-Handicap accessible lodging is reserved for those who have a legitimate physical limitation.
-Please specify any such limitations on your registration, otherwise we cannot guarantee that we will be able to accommodate your needs once you arrive at camp.
-All housing assignments are final; please do not plan on moving or rearranging once you arrive.
+We also have handicap accessible lodging for any campers with legitimate phyiscal limitations.
+Please specify any such limitations on your registration, otherwise we cannot guarantee that we will be able to accomodate your needs when you arrive at camp.
+If you have any unexpected needs, and you’ve already registered, please call ahead as all housing assignments are final and we are unable to rearrange housing once you arrive.